โ˜๏ธAtmospheric Physics

 Auroras

-• Solar wind particles (electrons and protons) are channeled by Earth's magnetic field toward the poles, where they collide with atmospheric gases
+• Solar wind particles (primarily electrons) are channeled by Earth's magnetic field toward the polar regions, where they collide with and excite atmospheric gas molecules and atoms.

 Noctilucent Clouds

-• Twilight illumination makes them visible when the lower atmosphere is in shadow but sunlight still reaches the mesosphere
+• Twilight illumination makes them visible: the observer's lower atmosphere is in Earth's shadow, but sunlight still reaches the mesosphere, so the clouds glow against a dark sky.

-• Climate change indicator—increasing methane oxidizes to water vapor in the upper atmosphere, potentially making these clouds more frequent
+• Climate change connection.
+Increasing atmospheric methane oxidizes to water vapor in the upper atmosphere, potentially providing more moisture for ice crystal formation and making these clouds more frequent.

-Compare: Auroras vs. noctilucent clouds—both are upper-atmosphere phenomena visible at night, but auroras involve particle excitation and emission while noctilucent clouds involve scattering from ice crystals.
+Compare: Auroras vs. noctilucent clouds: both are upper-atmosphere phenomena visible around twilight or nighttime, but auroras involve particle excitation and photon emission while noctilucent clouds involve sunlight scattering from ice crystals.
 One is plasma physics; the other is classical optics at extreme altitude.

 Quick Reference Table

-Refraction through ice crystalsHalos, sun dogs, circumhorizontal arcs, light pillars
+Refraction through ice crystalsHalos, sun dogs, circumhorizontal arcs

 Refraction through water dropletsRainbows, green flash